Charging payment Study 2025

 Contents of the Charging Payment Study

-- Vehicle (make, first registration, private vs. company car, employer contribution to charging costs)
+- Vehicle (make, date of first registration, company car, employer contribution to charging costs)

 - Vehicle technology (AC/DC charging capacity, range)